hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 mechanism.
 This requirement needs to be re-evaluated when considering applying the same model to XoT since

-* There is no guarantee that a XoT server will also support DoT for regular queries.
-This is particularly true since work to specify DoT for recursive to authoritative communications is currently ongoing.
+* There is no guarantee that a XoT server (which is very likely, but not necessarily, a purely authoritative server) will also support DoT for regular queries.
+Requiring a purely authoritative server to also respond to any query over a TLS connection would be equivalent to defining a form of authoritative DoT.
+We consider this to be out of scope for this document, which is focussed purely on zone transfers.
 * It would, however, be optimal for XoT to include the capability to send SOA queries over an already open TLS connection.